-A silent slideshow might not get you many impressions – but by sticking to a few simple rules based on the company’s own advertising data, you can take advantage of an active userbase of over 689 million monthly users.
+A silent slideshow might not get you many impressions – but by sticking to a few simple rules based on the company’s advertising data, you can take advantage of an active userbase of over 689 million monthly users.

 TikTok claims that these practices were determined based on in-house data analysis of how certain ad design choices impact impressions and performance.
 These include video resolution, video format, audio, captioning, and more.
 Let’s take a quick look at some of TikTok’s most important insights for video advertising.

-Short Videos are Best
+Short Videos are the Best

-This might come to no surprise to most people who also happen to be casual social media users, but short ads do best – for one, they’re easier to remember, secondly, they’re less intrusive (i.e. less annoying), and lastly, they allow you bring your message across immediately.
+This might come as no surprise to most people who also happen to be casual social media users, but short ads do best – for one, they’re easier to remember, secondly, they’re less intrusive (i.e. less annoying), and lastly, they allow you bring your message across immediately.
 It’s important to mention that shorter ads are less likely to be skipped, as well.

 Long-form video ads might be more effective in traditional media and YouTube, but for TikTok, the shorter (without becoming incoherent or ineffectual), the better.
 Keep your ideal length to about ten seconds.